PC Bottleneck Calculator

 🛠️ Tools for Manual Analysis

-- UserBenchMark, Cinebench, 3DMark – stress testing
+- UserBenchMark, Cinebench, 3DMark for stress testing

-- CapFrameX – frame analysis for gamers
+- CapFrameX this help in frame analysis for gamers

 Pro-Level Comparison Table: Bottleneck Calculator vs Manual Analysis

-Feature/Aspect | Bottleneck Calculator | Manual Analysis |
+| Feature/Aspect | Bottleneck Calculator | Manual Analysis |

-Accuracy | Approximate — based on general benchmarks | Highly accurate — based on your exact system’s real-world behavior |
+| Accuracy | Gives a close idea based on general data | Very accurate since it checks your own system’s behavior |

-Components Analyzed | Primarily CPU vs GPU | Full system (CPU, GPU, RAM, PSU, temps, drivers, background tasks) |
+| Components Analyzed | Mainly looks at CPU and GPU | Checks everything like CPU, GPU, RAM, PSU, temperature, and background apps |

-Upgrade Planning | Good for general recommendations | Excellent for pinpointing exact upgrade needs |
+| Upgrade Planning | Good for basic upgrade advice | Helps find the exact part that needs upgrading |

 💡 Expert Recommendation